nasa/fprime/cmake/README.md

 These caveats should disappear after CMake replaces the original make system in its entirety

 Installation guides for CMake can be found here: [https://cmake.org/install/](https://cmake.org/install/).

+Further user documentation can be found in API.md: [API.md](docs/API.md)

 Further documentation can be found in the SDD: [SDD.md](docs/sdd.md)

 ### CMakes Caveats